Posted on 14 May 2014

 Perform the following protocol as part of some of your workouts throughout the week to build up this process.

-Note: If you must, elevate your hands on a bench to redistribute more weight to your feet on the ground.
+Note: if you must, elevate your hands on a bench to redistribute more weight to your feet on the ground, maintaining strict rigidity and a full ROM.

 Make sure you are strict with your ROM pushing to touch your chest from the floor to a complete lockout at the top!